Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 ![Grid example screenshot](screenshot-grid-example.png "Example of image taking up 2/12 of the screen width")

-`grid` may also be used to place items next to each other.
+You can also use `grid` to place items side by side.

 See [Components placed side by side (grid)](/app/development/ux/styling/#components-placed-side-by-side-grid) for details and more examples.